AkkuRam/PizzasSQL/README.md

 1. All the following data to be inserted is defined in the class (PizzaPopulator.py) for drinks, deserts, pizzas, ingredients and employees

-2. To insert this data into workbench, you must execute the following statement:
+2. To insert this data into workbench, you must uncomment the these statements found at the bottom of the class (PizzaPopulator.py) and execute them:

 `session.add_all([salami, tuna, onion, olive, ham, prawns, fish, champignon, peperoni, pineapple, anchovy, pizzaSalami, pizzaTonno, pizzaMargherita, pizzaHawaii, pizzaFunghi, pizzaDiavolo, pizzaFruttiDiMare, pizzaNapoletana, pizzaTaormina, pizzaArmageddon,tiramisu, panacotta, water, sparklingWater, cokeSmall, cokeLarge, spriteSmall, spriteLarge, tom, ella, marc, lisa])`
 `session.commit()`